secrez/cryptoenv/README.md

 If you run cryptoenv without parameters, a help screen will be displayed:

 ```
-Welcome to CryptoEnv v0.1.0
+Welcome to CryptoEnv v0.1.3
 Manage encrypted env variable like eating a candy

 For help look at
 https://github.com/secrez/cryptoenv#readme

 Options:
-  -n, --new  [key]            Add a new key for current project
+  -n, --new  [key name]       Add a new key for current project
   -l, --list                  List the keys' names for the current project

 ```